kittrz9/sorta-engine/README.md

 This is based off of the other thing I made that I'm not sure classifies as a game engine or not (<https://github.com/kittrz9/SDL_ProjectBase>)<br>

-As of now this only has support for Linux, though I'd assume it's not too hard to make things compile for windows.<br>
+As of now this only has support for Linux, this *can* be built for windows but it is currently in a buggy state.<br>

 This is pretty much just a project I'm doing for fun and to learn, and I doubt anyone actually would want to use this, though if for some strange reason you want to I'm fine with it.
 All I'd really want is just to be credited but I'm fine as long as you don't claim this stuff as your own.
 This project uses the Unlicense so whatever, I don't really care that much.<br>